plausible/docs/docs/javascript-snippet.md

 ```
 ## Find your JavaScript snippet

-If you've lost your JavaScript snippet, you can find it by [logging into your Plasuible Analytics account](https://plausible.io/sites).
+If you've lost your JavaScript snippet, you can find it by [logging into your Plausible Analytics account](https://plausible.io/sites).
 Here you'll find the list of websites you've added to Plausible Analytics.

 Click on the "**Settings**" button on the right-hand side of the website you'd like to get the snippet for and scroll down to the "**Javascript snippet**" section on the following page.

 <img alt="Your Plausible Analytics tracking script" src={useBaseUrl('img/your-javascipt-snippet.png')} />